Here is a look at the life of award-winning actor Dick Van Dyke.

-Children: with Marjorie (Willett) Van Dyke: Christian; Barry; Stacy; Carrie Beth
+Children: with Marjorie (Willett) Van Dyke: Christian, Barry, Stacy, Carrie

-Married his childhood sweetheart, Marjorie, on a radio show, "Bride and Groom."
+Married his childhood sweetheart, Marjorie, with a ceremony on a live radio show, “Bride and Groom.”

 Is the older brother of comedian Jerry Van Dyke.

 Performs with an a cappella group, “The Vantastix.”